Good practice code

 - No member of the publishing team may use data, arguments or interpretations contained in unpublished papers submitted to the journal for his or her own research, except with the express written consent of the authors.

-- The persons responsible for the publishing house must ensure that the published works have been evaluated by two specialists in the field and that the review has been carried out using the double-blind method (anonymity of those who have carried out the work and the evaluation).
+- Editors must ensure that the published papers have been evaluated by two specialists in the field and that the review has been carried out using the double-blind method (anonymity of those who have carried out the work and the evaluation).
 When one of the two evaluations is negative, a third report will be requested.

 - The publishing team will value and appreciate the contribution of those who have collaborated in the evaluation of the papers submitted to the journal.
 Likewise, it will agitate for academic authorities to acknowledge peer review activities as part of the scientific process and will dispense with those who conduct low quality, incorrect and disrespectful evaluations, or those that have been submitted after the established deadlines.

-Disavowed articles will be retained in the electronic edition of the journals, clearly and unequivocally warning that it is a disavowed article, to distinguish it from other corrections or comments.
-If only part of the article contains an error, it may be later rectified by means of a publishing note or an erratum.
-Any conflict of duplicity, caused by the simultaneous publication of an article in two journals, will be resolved by determining the date of receipt of the work in each of them. - For articles that contain data from studies or research in which individuals have participated, the publishing house will ensure that the privacy rights of the participants are respected.
-The publishing house may ask the authors for evidence on ethical issues (e.g., how informed consent was obtained from research participants) if doubts arise or if specific clarifications are needed.
+The conflict of duplicity, caused by the simultaneous publication of an article in two journals, will be resolved determining the date of receipt of the work in each of them.
+For articles containing data from studies or research involving human participants or based on clinical trials, editors shall ensure that the privacy rights of human subjects are respected.
+Editors may ask the authors for evidence on ethical issues (e. g., how informed consent was obtained from research participants) if doubts arise or if specific clarifications are needed.
+Privacy rights of human subjects must always be respected.
 Appropriate consents, permissions and authorizations must be obtained when an author wishes to include case details or other personal information, or images of patients or any other person in this publication.
-Authors are required to retain written consents and, upon request, the publishing house may ask for copies of consents or proof that consents have been obtained.
+Authors are required to retain written consents and, upon request, editors may ask for copies of consents or proof that consents have been obtained. - Editors should ensure that articles involving human participation or those based on clinical trial reports explicitly mention compliance with the Declaration of Helsinki on Ethical Principles for Medical Research Involving Human Subjects.
+To this end, editors should ensure that authors include in their work a statement that all procedures were carried out in accordance with relevant laws and institutional guidelines.

 - The journal's publication rules for originals (regarding the characteristics of the work, format, image resolution, bibliographic reference system, etc.) will be made public.